-The Heart and Stroke Foundation also has a Health Care Provider BLS course.
+The Heart and Stroke Foundation BLS Provider Course is the required course if you work with AHS.
 The Heart and Stroke requires yearly certification.
-The Heart and Stroke does not allow a grace period on expired.cards.
-If your card is expired you are required to take a full course call Breath for Life at 780-434-1368.
+The Heart and Stroke does not allow a grace period on expired cards.
+If your card is expired you are required to take a full course.

 According to Workplace Health and Safety and Alberta Social Services, First Aid Certificates are valid for three (3) years.
 You can recertify any time during this period.
 You cannot recertify if your certificate is expired, at this point you are required to take a full course.